macitege/color-sets-client/README.md

 ## Features
 - This is a full-stack web application project with API support for authentication, and storage of desired color palettes generated.
-- Rainbow's B.F.F. creates randomy generated color palettes consist of 5 colors.
+- Rainbow's B.F.F. creates randomly generated color palettes consist of 5 colors.
-- User can generate colors either using space bar or generate button.
+- The user can generate colors either using the space bar or generate button.
 - Each color shows their hex codes.
-Also, rgb codes can be reached at editor modal for signed in user.
+Also, RGB codes can be reached at editor modal for signed in user.
 - Not signed in users can use Rainbow's B.F.F., however, when signed in, generated colors can be saved in user's palette library.
-User can delete or update their saved palettes.
+The user can delete or update their saved palettes.
-- Editor modal provides range inputs for each color's Red, Green and Blue values, user can edit the colors by the inputs and updated the color.
-Once color is updated, it can be reached in users palettes side bar.
+- Editor modal provides range inputs for each color's Red, Green, and Blue values, the user can edit the colors by the inputs and updated the color.
+Once a color is updated, it can be reached in users palettes sidebar.

 ### Technologies Used
 - For the front end of this website, `HTML5`, `SASS`, `jQuery`, `Handlebars`,and `Bootstrap` have been used.